Advertisement

 They support your partners, too

-Even if your partner is with you every step of the way, they may not always know what they can do to help.
+If you are giving birth with a partner, they may not always know what they can do to help.
 Doulas are there to talk through the process and to help outline your partner’s role in it.

 “My doula had my husband’s back, and was there to support him when I didn’t really know what was happening,” adds Sharkey.
 “When our baby came out, she explained to my husband why there was fluid on the baby, that the baby was happy and healthy and what would happen next.”